-INSIDE: Roam the Gnome’s Review of the Museum of Childhood – our vote for the the Best Children’s Museum London UK.
-Updated 2019.
+INSIDE: Roam the Gnome’s Museum of Childhood London review.

-This place sits at the TOP of our list of SUPER FUN places to visit with kids in London.
+This child-friendly museum in Bethnal Green sits at the TOP of our list of SUPER FUN places to visit with kids in London.

 Who could ask for more?

 A family visiting London with kids can easily spend 1/2 a day here, but if my kids had their way, we would have stayed ALL day.